HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 4. Configure the backend and the Minio server by editing the `example.env` file.
 If you opted to use Label Studio Local File Storage, be sure to set the `LABEL_STUDIO_HOST` and `LABEL_STUDIO_ACCESS_TOKEN` variables.
 If you're using the Minio storage example, set the `MINIO_ROOT_USER` AND `MINIO_ROOT_PASSWORD` variables, and make the `AWS_ACCESS_KEY_ID` AND `AWS_SECRET_ACCESS_KEY` variables equal to those values.
-You may optionally connect to you own AWS cloud storage setting those variables. _note that you may need to make additional software changes to the `tesseract.py` file to match your particular infrastructure configuration.
+You may optionally connect to your own AWS cloud storage by setting those variables.
+Note that you may need to make additional software changes to the `tesseract.py` file to match your particular infrastructure configuration.

    ```